shinplest/Mountie/README.md

   * Store mountain's information (name, latitude and longitude) with arraylist and show mountain's name with recycler view
   * You can search mountain by name and when you click the mountain's name, map goes to that mountain
 - Record fragment to save hiking data
+  * Upload maps and information captured by the navigation to the Records view
+  * Each of the information from navigation (time, speed, distance, altitude) is saved to a storage location in the app using sharedPreference and then recalled to a record
 - Dashboard fragment to show statistical graph
   * You can see how many hours you climbed by text and how many time you climbed by graph
   * We get data which is stored in shared preference and calculate it to show you